ErikBjare/ErikBjare.github.io/jobs/index.md

 ### Prerequisites

+What I expect from you:

- - You can work largely independently and don't need much supervision (exceptions can be made on more difficult tasks).
+ - You can work largely independently and don't need much supervision (except for more difficult tasks).
  - You have previous experience with the programming language you'll be working in.

-#### Bonuses
+I consider it a bonus if you:

  - You have a history of contributing to open source projects that I can review.
  - You've previously contributed to the project or worked with me before.